 Airsoft as we know it today essentially began in Japan in the 1980s.
-Over time, and with the help of the Internet, Airsoft grew to become not only a popular sport but also a key training tool for the police and military.
+Over time, and with the help of the Internet, Airsoft grew to become not only a favorite sport but also an essential training tool for the police and military.

-What began as another way to practice target shooting has grown into competitions where score is kept and people get shot.
+What began as another way to practice target shooting has grown into competitions where a score is kept, and people get shot.
 Many people enjoy Airsoft as a way to act out strategy discovered in video games.
 Airsoft offers an outlet for individuals wanting real-life action in a non-lethal atmosphere.

 Many people do not consider Airsoft guns to be toys and instead call them “high detailed firearm simulations.”
 They insist on this nomenclature because the guns fire plastic BBs at muzzle velocities of 100-400FPS, enough to severely injure an eye, chip a tooth and hurt the skin.

 Even though Airsoft is considered non-lethal because of the BBs’ inability to pierce skin and damage internal organs doesn’t mean they are absent of safety issues.
 Let’s explore those issues along with some solutions.

 While Airsoft BBs may not be life-threatening, they can severely damage eyes.
 In fact, eye damage is the number one danger from Airsoft guns.
 The damage that unfortunately sometimes results in permanent blindness.